 After selling the Newport property, the organization’s Board of Directors decided to buy a piece of property in the Orleans Industrial Park.
 This property already had most of Act 250 requirements, and after getting all permits in place, Board members and supporters forged ahead to plan a building.
 “We were very fortunate to have a local architect named Arthur Postman work with us on the floor plans and kennel set up” recalls Betsy.
 “Many area businesses gave our organization free or reduced-cost services to help get our great shelter built.
 Our grand opening was in May of 2003.”
 Two years ago, Mr. Lyman Pope, a longtime supporter of our shelter and other New England shelters, presented us with a financial endowment to be used specifically for future capital expenses.
 In return, to commemorate this notable generosity, the shelter’s name was changed to Pope Memorial Frontier Animal Shelter, Inc. (PMFAS).

 The PMFAS continues to provide the same caring services to homeless cats and dogs in the Northeast Kingdom with the same mission since its inception in 1993: To improve the welfare of the animals of Orleans and Essex Counties by sheltering and caring for lost and unwanted animals, spaying and neutering, placing animals in humane environments, and implementing programs to provide services for the promotion of responsible pet ownership.

-In nothing that this year marks a 20-year anniversary for the organization and a 10-year anniversary for the shelter facility in Orleans, Betsy Hampton has the full support of her fellow Board members, as well as the shelter staff and volunteers when she states that “It is our earnest hope that with the continued help from volunteers, ongoing commitment from local communities, and generous support from community members, the Pope Memorial Frontier Animal Shelter will be able to continue its mission for many years to come!”
+In noting that this year marks a 20-year anniversary for the organization and a 10-year anniversary for the shelter facility in Orleans, Betsy Hampton has the full support of her fellow Board members, as well as the shelter staff and volunteers when she states that “It is our earnest hope that with the continued help from volunteers, ongoing commitment from local communities, and generous support from community members, the Pope Memorial Frontier Animal Shelter will be able to continue its mission for many years to come!”